Secateurs and other Gardening Hand Tools

 There are 2 family firms in Holland making top quality hand crafted gardening tools.

-DeWit tools use hi boron carbon steel for strength and flexibility.
-As this metal ages it goes black and develops an "antique patina".
+DeWit tools use high boron carbon steel for strength and flexibility.
+Over time this metal ages, turns black and develops that "antique patina".

 My Favourite Fork and Trowel